MostAwesomeDude/darklight/docs/protocol.rst

 HAI [challenge]

- * This command authenticates a client with a server. [challenge] should be a hash of the client's password, decided as follows:
+ * This command authenticates a client with a server, using the challenge hash described in `Hashes`.
-        Let W(plaintext, iterations) be the Whirlpool hash function.
-The hash is defined as:
+ * Servers may not require [challenge] but are allowed to deny authentication in that case.
-            hash = W(password, (day of the month UTC + 42))
+ * If an authentication is unsuccessful, the server's reply is undefined.
-   Servers may not require [challenge] but are allowed to deny authentication in that case.
-If an authentication is unsuccessful, the server's reply is undefined.
+   Servers are encouraged to remain completely silent and remain in passthrough mode if possible.
  * Reply: OHAI

 KTHNXBAI